tytydraco/yessleep/out/He_came_from_the_river_and_Im_contractually_obligated_to_tell_you_about_him.md

-I’m writing this because I have too.
+I’m writing this because I have to.

-I’m obligated too.
+I’m obligated to.

 I’m contracted to.